Why is it often hard to find the support and encouragement you hope for from your babyâs grandparents?

 Help them find a way to connect with the baby.

 Grandma and Grandpa may have envisioned themselves happily bottle-feeding their new grandchild and perhaps having overnight visits by the time he was a few months old.
-Now he seems to be always breastfeeding and only attached to you.
+Now he seems to be always nursing and only attached to you.
 They might need some help from you to find a way to build their own relationships with the baby.
-Maybe Grandma could show off her burping techniques once baby is fed, or Grandpa could put on the sling and take the little guy for a walk around the house.
+Maybe Grandma could show off her burping techniques once your baby is fed, or Grandpa could put on the sling and take the little guy for a walk around the house.
 You could ask your mother to sing some of the lullabies she once sang to you, or help with bath time.
 There are many ways to connect without bottles.

 Bring them to a La Leche League Meeting!